DirtyHairy/yagb/README.md

 is no way to control it), but we plan to add a more full-fleged web app with touch support eventually.

+# GameBoy Color emulation

+YAGB can emulate both the classic GameBoy (DMG) and the GameBoy Color (CGB).
+By default, games that support or require a CGB are run in CGB mode, and games withough CGB support are run on a DMG.
+This behavior can be switched by setting `prefer-model` to either

+* `auto`: the default
+* `cgb`: run all games in CGB mode
+* `dmg`: run all games that do not require a CGB in DMG mode

+DMG games running on a CGB will be colored with the respective compatibility palettes.
+YAGB does not emulate the boot ROM, so palette selection cannot be done during boot.
+Instead, pallettes can be swtiched with the `palette` CLI command, or by holding shift while performing the corresponding d-pad - A/B combos.
+Contrary to a real GameBoy Color, palettes can be switched at any point while the game is running.

 # Accuracy and performance

 YAGB was designed to be suitable for usage on smartphones without excessive